Zokrates/ZoKrates/changelogs/README.md

     101-username        # your changelog file (pull request #101 by @username)
 ```

+Any user-facing change must have a changelog entry.
 If a pull request does not warrant a changelog, the CI check for a changelog can be skipped by applying a `changelog-not-required` label.